Sumerian language: Historiography

 Left: Sumero-Akkadian cuneiform syllabary, used by early Akkadian rulers.
-Right: Seal of Akkadian Empire ruler Naram-Sin (reversed for readability), c.
+Right: Brick stamp of Akkadian Empire ruler Naram-Sin (reversed for readability), c.
 2250 BC.
 The name of Naram-Sin (𒀭𒈾𒊏𒄠𒀭𒂗𒍪: ^{D}Na-ra-am ^{D}Sîn, Sîn being written 𒂗𒍪 EN.ZU), appears vertically in the right column.
 British Museum.

 The key to reading logosyllabic cuneiform came from the Behistun inscription, a trilingual cuneiform inscription written in Old Persian, Elamite and Akkadian.
 (In a similar manner, the key to understanding Egyptian hieroglyphs was the bilingual [Greek and Egyptian with the Egyptian text in two scripts] Rosetta stone and Jean-François Champollion's transcription in 1822.)

 In 1838 Henry Rawlinson, building on the 1802 work of Georg Friedrich Grotefend, was able to decipher the Old Persian section of the Behistun inscriptions, using his knowledge of modern Persian.
 When he recovered the rest of the text in 1843, he and others were gradually able to translate the Elamite and Akkadian sections of it, starting with the 37 signs he had deciphered for the Old Persian.
 Meanwhile, many more cuneiform texts were coming to light from archaeological excavations, mostly in the Semitic Akkadian language, which were duly deciphered.

 By 1850, however, Edward Hincks came to suspect a non-Semitic origin for cuneiform.
 Semitic languages are structured according to consonantal forms, whereas cuneiform, when functioning phonetically, was a syllabary, binding consonants to particular vowels.
 Furthermore, no Semitic words could be found to explain the syllabic values given to particular signs.
 Julius Oppert suggested that a non-Semitic language had preceded Akkadian in Mesopotamia, and that speakers of this language had developed the cuneiform script.

 In 1855 Rawlinson announced the discovery of non-Semitic inscriptions at the southern Babylonian sites of Nippur, Larsa, and Uruk.

 In 1856, Hincks argued that the untranslated language was agglutinative in character.
 The language was called "Scythic" by some, and, confusingly, "Akkadian" by others.
 In 1869, Oppert proposed the name "Sumerian", based on the known title "King of Sumer and Akkad", reasoning that if Akkad signified the Semitic portion of the kingdom, Sumer might describe the non-Semitic annex.